JeyRunner/malin-lang/README.md

   return (a + b) * multiplyWith;
 }
 ```
+For a more complex example see [plotter.malin](test/plotter.malin) in the `test` folder.
-The files directly in the `example` folder are working with the current compiler.
+The files directly in the `example` and `test` folder are working with the current compiler.

 ### Build and install